 OpenAI is a nonprofit AI research organization co-founded by Musk, Peter Thiel, and Y Combinator’s Sam Altman.
-The organization has the objective of developing beneficial, open-source AI to counter the future rise of harmful AI.
+The organization aims to develop beneficial, open-source AI to counter the future rise of harmful AI.
 In a nutshell, the key goal is to make AI widely available.

 To this end, the $1 billion boost due to Microsoft’s investment in OpenAI is a crucial opening.

-Back in early 2018, Musk had stepped down from the Board of Directors into ward off conflicts with Tesla’s Autopilot program.
+Back in early 2018, Musk stepped down from the Board of Directors to ward off conflicts with Tesla’s Autopilot program.
 Regardless, he is still the advisor and benefactor of the program.